-The primary objective of this requirement is that grantees and any sub-grantees take all necessary affirmative steps to ensure that DBE/MBE/WBEs are used when possible in the procurement of goods and services for CDBG-funded activities.
-In order to accomplish this DBE/MBE/WBE-related objective, CDBG Planning grantees must take the following affirmative steps:
+The primary objective of this requirement is that grantees and any sub-grantees take all necessary affirmative steps to ensure that DBE/MBE/WBE are used when possible in the procurement of goods and services for CDBG funded activities.
+In order to accomplish this DBE/MBE/WBE related objective, CDBG Planning grantees must take the following affirmative steps:

-- Ensure that DBE/MBE/WBEs are solicited whenever they are potential sources of goods or services; and - When economically feasible and consistent with state law, divide total requirements into smaller tasks or quantities to permit maximum participation by DBE/MBE/WBEs.
+- Ensure that small and minority-owned businesses and women-owned business enterprises DBE/MBE/WBEs are solicited whenever they are potential sources of goods or services; and - Divide total requirements -- when economically feasible and consistent with state law -- into smaller tasks or quantities to permit maximum participation by DBE/MBE/WBEssmall and minority businesses and women's business enterprises.

-Grantees and sub-grantees are also encouraged to use firms located in labor surplus areas when possible.
-Visit the U.S. Department of Labor's website to view the currently designated labor surplus areas in Montana.
+Grantees and sub-grantees are also encouraged to use firms located in labor surplus areas when possible.- Visit Tthe U.S. Department of Labor's website to view the currently designated labor surplus areas in Montana. has designated Big Horn County, Glacier County, Lincoln County, and Mineral County as labor surplus areas in Montana.